benbergner/ips/README.md

 **Megapixel MNIST**: Before training, the dataset needs to be created by running `data/megapixel_mnist/make_mnist.py`.
 For example: `python make_mnist.py --width 1500 --height 1500 dsets/megapixel_mnist_1500`.

-**CAMELYON16**: Requires more preprocessing steps and resources (time, hardware).
+**CAMELYON16**: Requires multiple preprocessing steps and significantly more resources (time, hardware).
 Before training, the following needs to be done:
-1. Download the CAMELYON16 dataset (up-to-date links can be found on Grand Challenge)
+1. Download of the CAMELYON16 dataset (up-to-date links can be found on Grand Challenge)
-2. Compute Otsu thresholds by running `data/camelyon/otsu.py`
+2. Computing Otsu thresholds by running `data/camelyon/otsu.py`
-3. Extract foreground coordinates by running `data/camelyon/foreground.py`
+3. Extracting foreground coordinates by running `data/camelyon/foreground.py`
-4. Pre-train with BYOL.
+4. Pre-training with BYOL.
 We adapted the implementation of https://github.com/yaox12/BYOL-PyTorch
-5. Extract features from pre-trained model by running `data/camelyon/extract_feat.py`
+5. Extracting of features from the pre-trained model by running `data/camelyon/extract_feat.py`

 ## Citation
 ```bibtex